 Unlike other prey, turkeys do not have big vital areas.
-This makes it extremely hard to make a humane kill with a bow.
+This makes it extremely hard to make a humane kill with a bow especially with compound bow.
 Hence, knowing where to shoot a turkey with a bow will be crucial to the success of your turkey hunt.
 With that being said, let us look at some of the places you should aim at when hunting a turkey.

 turkey shot placement For bow

 The number one concern for most turkey hunters is the right turkey shot placement bow.
 To answer this question, we have to first consider the turkey’s position.

 A Quick Tip : Before going to hunt turkey it is wise to use any of the best bow hunting ground blind available in the market.

 When facing a turkey’s broadside, you should always aim for the last wing joint.
 This is the joint that connects the wing to the body.

 Placing your carbon arrow in this joint will result in breakage of both wings preventing the bird from flying.
 Additionally, the shot will pierce the heart or the lungs resulting in a fatal shot.

 When a turkey has its back to you, aiming at the base of the fan can result in a fatal shot.
 The base of the fan presents an opportunity to sever the spine with a single shot.
 Also, a shot placed in this location will penetrate the chest cavity.

 Straight at you